ShiyuGong/Seatle_Airbnb/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Seatle Airbnb data from 2016 to better understand:
+For this project, I was interestested in using Seattle Airbnb data from 2016 to better understand:

 1. What are the busiest times of the year to visit Seattle?
 By how much do prices spike?
 2. Which neighbors in Seatle have most of the Airbnb listings?